filiperomero2/ViralUnity/README.md

 To enable ViralUnity, clone the repo and create the environment:

-    $ cd
     $ git clone https://github.com/filiperomero2/ViralUnity.git
-    $ cd ~/ViralUnity/ENV/
+    $ cd ViralUnity/
-    $ conda env create --file ViralUnity.yml
+    $ conda env create --file ENV/viralunity.yml

-In case of compatibility issues between OS and versions specified in the yaml file, one may create the environment and download dependencies manually from the bioconda channel:
+Alternatively, in case of compatibility issues between OS and versions specified in the yaml file, one may create the environment and download dependencies manually from the bioconda channel:

-    $ conda create --name ViralUnity
+    $ conda create --name viralunity
-    $ conda activate ViralUnity
+    $ conda activate viralunity
     $ conda install -c bioconda fastqc multiqc trimmomatic minimap2 samtools bcftools bedtools -y

+To make the script available throughout the system, one may add it to the path:

+    $ cd SCRIPT
+    $ my_local=(pwd)
+    $ export PATH="$my_local:$PATH" # to make this permanent, one needs to edit the ~/.bashrc file

-Keep in mind this pipeline has been developed and tested on the following dependencies versions:
+Keep in mind this pipeline has been developed and tested with the following dependencies versions:

 * fastqc v0.11.9
 * multiqc v1.9